H1N1 influenza (swine flu)

 If you are experiencing flu-like symptoms and have reason to believe you have been exposed to the virus, it's important to get rest and avoid going to work or other public places while you are ill (adults with the flu are typically contagious for a week).
 Many cases of the H1N1 flu in the U.S. have been mild and sick people have recovered within a few days to a week.

 If you are having flu symptoms, you can contact your health care provider, who may be able to provide treatment that eases symptoms.
 If you have severe symptoms, like difficulty breathing, it is important to get medical care right away.
-Columbia students with persistent fever combined with muscle aches and/or fatigue can call Primary Care Medical Services at x4-2284 for an evaluation and ill students can gain valuable information on coping with flu from the Health Services website.
+Columbia students with persistent fever combined with muscle aches and/or fatigue can call Medical Services at 212-854-7426 for an appointment on the Morningside Campus or Student Health Services at 212-305-3400 for the Medical Center Campus.
+Columbia students can also access valuable information on coping with flu from the Columbia Health Flu website.
 Information about Columbia's response to flu outbreaks is available at the University's preparedness website.
-More information about H1N1 flu is available on the U.S. Centers for Disease Control and Prevention website.
+More information about H1N1 and other forms of the flu is available on the U.S. Centers for Disease Control and Prevention website.

 Strategies to prevent transmission of this or any type of flu, include:

-- Washing hands frequently and/or using alcohol-based hand sanitizer
+- Washing hands frequently or using alcohol-based hand sanitizer

 - Covering your cough or sneeze with a tissue, or coughing into your upper sleeve (avoid coughing directly onto your hands)